 The Master’s Degree in Educator Leadership prepares educators to take on a variety of leadership roles in their buildings or districts.

 The program is intended to (1) develop administrative skills such as management, supervision and decision-making but also will focus on preparing school leaders to be instructional leaders, and (2) improve instruction and in turn improve student learning.
+This program does not lead to principal certification.

 The program focuses on building collaborative cultures and professional learning as well as continuous improvement through data-driven decision making.
 Another key focus of this program is to prepare these leaders to have a deep understanding of best practices in aligning curriculum, instruction, and assessment.
 Applicants enter the program after completion of at least the bachelor's degree and will complete a minimum of 36 semester credit hours for the Master’s degree.